- Eat Less

 - While there are no immediate concerns over the stock in NT the amount of fishing happening in NT has increased in recent years, and there is considerable uncertainty over the status of stocks.

-- Saddletail snapper from QLD and WA are caught in fish trap and line fisheries that catch a number of other species of coral reef fish.
+- Saddletail snapper from WA are caught in fish trap and line fisheries that catch a number of other species of coral reef fish.
 Stocks of most other reef fish caught in the fisheries are also uncertain.

-- There is no observer coverage in the QLD or WA fishery; independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks although it is unlikely that catch levels are contributing to further declines in these species.
+- There is no observer coverage in the WA fishery; independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks although it is unlikely that catch levels are contributing to further declines in these species.